 #3.
 Design interfaces for as many devices as possible.

 Another eclectic area involves the fragmentation of user hardware.
 From TVs and computers to smartphones and tablets, customers expect access to streaming services from whichever devices they own.
 That requires a variety of apps and interfaces, capable of dovetailing with anything from Android and Linux to the app stores of leading TV manufacturers.
-Yet at the same time, every interface has to offer near-identical aesthetics and functionality, for a seamless user experience.
+Yet at the same time, every interface has to offer near-identical aesthetics and functionality, for seamless user experience.

 Don’t forget about obsolete platforms, either.
 People might try to access your offerings from a BlackBerry PlayBook, or through Microsoft Internet Explorer.
-These should be a lower priority than Android or Windows, but backwards compatibility will further expand your potential customer base.
+These should be a lower priority than Android or Windows, but backward compatibility will further expand your potential customer base.

 #4.
 Ensure content will display universally – and reliably.